Care is what holds our spaces open

 Instead of stretching bonds and building bridges, May saw us rethinking plans and finding ways to keep working together virtually; and with us, most of the Tech Justice community.
 We’ve been sitting with that reality lately.
 And with the questions it brings.

 When one government pushes for the cancellation of a massive convening, other governments pay attention.
-What we’re witnessing isn’t a series of isolated incidents, but something that looks more like a blueprint being passed around: a demonstration that it’s possible to shut down international gatherings that enable critical conversations, to make connections harder, to send a message about who is and isn’t welcome to meet.
+What we’re witnessing isn’t a series of isolated incidents, but something that looks more like a blueprint being passed around: a demonstration that it’s possible to shut down international gatherings, to make connection harder, to send a message about who is and isn’t welcome to meet.
 The question isn’t only what we do when a specific event falls through.
 It’s what we do when the act of convening itself becomes contested.

-We’ve spent quite a while acknowledging the damages together with partners and thinking together about the best ways to move on.
-What is to be done with the work done in months of preparation, as well as the financial and labor investment of people who were finally going to be in the same room.
+We’ve spent quite a while going acknowledging the damages together with partners and thinking together of the best ways to move on.
+What is to be done with the work done in months of preparation as well as the financial and labor investment of people who were finally going to be in the same room.

 How do we stay connected when the systems try to prevent it?

-One answer we keep coming back to is: think strategically, adapt to different sizes, strengthen the times before, after, and in between.
-The connections that happen in “non-official” moments need to be designed for, not left to chance.
+One answer we keep coming back to is: think strategically, adapt to different sizes, strengthen the times before, after and in between.
+The connections that happen in “non official” moments need to be designed for, not left to chance.
 How do you build connections beyond the large convenings?
-And how do you build them with care at their core — care not just for logistics, but for how people arrive, what they’re carrying, and how they’ll return to their day-to-day once the space closes?
-Convening with care means the space becomes more than a mechanism: it becomes somewhere people can feel secure, present, and held.
-That asks more of us.
+And how do you build them with care at their core?
+It’s not easy, it asks more of us.
 And it runs directly into another question we can’t ignore: how do we stay connected while respecting the very real limits of connectivity that many in our communities face?
+“Let’s go online” is not an answer.
+It’s the beginning of a much more honest conversation about what actually works, for whom, and under what conditions.

 Care can’t be shown, only felt